Colloquium: Quantum anomalous Hall effect: Introduction

 The underlying microscopic mechanism of Hall's bulk anomalous Hall (AH) effect was controversial for more than a century.
-The modern Berry phase theory of the AH effect \cite{nagaosa2010anomalous,xiao2010berry} in magnetic conductors, and interest in the role of momentum-space Berry phases in transport more generally can be traced in part to the TKNN paper.
-It is now clear that the intrinsic Berry phase contribution to the AH conductivity, which is the only contribution to the Hall conductivity and proportional to the Chern number summed over occupied bands in the case of 2D insulators, is often also important in metals.
-In the metal case, the integral of the Berry curvature, which is taken over occupied electronic states only, is not the only contribution to the Hall effect, and is not quantized.
+The modern Berry phase theory of the AH effect \cite{nagaosa2010anomalous,xiao2010berry} in magnetic conductors, and interest in the role of momentum-space Berry phases in transport more generally, can be traced in part to the TKNN paper. \am{It is now clear that the intrinsic Berry phase contribution to the AH conductivity, proportional to the Chern number summed over occupied bands and in the case of 2D insulators the only contribution to the Hall conductivity, is often also important in metals.} In the metal case, the integral of the Berry curvature, which is taken over occupied electronic states only, is not the only contribution to the Hall effect, and is not quantized.